 Here’s what to do if your friends criticize your efforts at success

-Ramsey did not mince words when he replied to the woman’s question.
-“You need some new friends,” Ramsey said.
+Ramsey did not mince words when he replied.
+“You need some new friends,” he said.
 “Shake the dust off your sandals and keep moving.”

-Ramsey described the negative commentators as “energy vampires, sucking the blood out of your soul,” and warned that this type of negativity is contagious because people often become like those who they spend the most time with.
+He described the negative commentators as “energy vampires, sucking the blood out of your soul,” and warned that this kind of negativity is contagious.
+People tend to become like those they spend the most time with, which means the company you keep has a direct impact on your financial trajectory, not just your mood.

-He suggested limiting time spent with those people based on the amount of energy she has to try to overcome their negativity and likened her situation to one where a former drug addict had to leave his cocaine-using friends behind to build a better life.
+Ramsey suggested limiting time with those people in proportion to the energy she had available to counter their negativity.
+He compared her situation to that of a former drug addict who had to walk away from cocaine-using friends to build a better life.
+The point was not cruelty but clarity: some relationships are simply incompatible with forward progress.

 Should you ditch your friends if they aren’t on the same financial page?